-Your REALTOR®* is your agent.
-Relaare licensed under the Real Estate Services Act.
+Your REALTOR®* is your representative.
+Realtors are licensed under the Real Estate Services Act.

 It is important to understand who is representing whom in a real estate transaction.
 If your Realtor is your agent, they have legal obligations to you including, loyalty, confidentiality and disclosure.
 Realtors are legally obligated to:

 - disclose their relationship with you and whether they have any relationship with the seller (if you are the buyer) or the buyer (if you are the seller)

 - put your interests ahead of their own

 - refrain from revealing your personal information unless you approve

 - advise you of all pertinent information relating to a property, real estate contracts, and their relationship with you before you make a decision